 Seeing Light in the Darkness

 With the owl, you also get the gift of hope.
-The owl can see light where others only feel lost in the darkness.
-After all, this is what a lightworker does here on Earth.
-Your challenge is to “show people the light,” to gently help them find their way.
+The owl can see light where others feel lost in the darkness.
+After all, this is what a light worker does here on Earth.
+Your calling is to “show people the light,” to gently help them find their way.

-Another of the owl’s super-powers is their special flying skills.
+Another of the owl’s special abilities is their flying skills.
 They are able to take off vertically from a standstill, a skill they use to defend their nests or to quickly get out of harm’s way.